nabrozidhs/unity_googlegameservices_android/README.md

-# Unity Google Game Services for Android
+# Unity Google Game Services for Android (deprecated)

+Google released a plugin for Google Play Game Services, I would recommend switching to that ([playgameservices/play-games-plugin-for-unity](https://github.com/playgameservices/play-games-plugin-for-unity)).

 ## Overview